 Relationships are built through communication, and the Holy Spirit forms the pathway by which we communicate with the Father moment by moment.
 The Spirit reminds us of the Father’s love through scripture, song, and sometimes a simple feeling.
 Joy flows through our fellowship with the Spirit.
 His presence brings us peace.

 Pursuing a Friendship with the Spirit

-Is there someone in your life that brings your comfort, joy, and peace just by talking with them?
-Your husband or wife, your mom, maybe your kids who are away at college or your lifelong friend?
+Is there someone in your life who brings your comfort, joy, and peace by talking with them?
+Your husband or wife, your mom, maybe your kids who are away at college, or your lifelong friend?
 We pursue those relationships that bring us life through encouragement and unfiltered affection.
-Part of our pursuit include communicating regularly, enjoying shared experiences, and giving of ourselves sacrificially to them.
+Part of our pursuit includes communicating regularly, enjoying shared experiences, and giving of ourselves sacrificially to them.

 Similarly, this is true of our relationship with the Holy Spirit.
 The Holy Spirit is capable of infusing us with perfect peace, enduring encouragement, and lavish love that far exceeds that which we could receive from another human.
 The Holy Spirit connects us directly to the origin of all things good – to God himself.